bertmelis/ledController/README.md

 - built-in OTA update using the webpage
 - synchronization between multiple simultaneous connected devices
 - setting colour, effects and on/off
-- external network connections required
+- no external network connections required
 - responsive design (limited testing)

 ## How to use